-- Sleep hygiene are ways that you can set yourself up for better sleep. - Strong sleep hygiene means having both a bedroom environment and daily routines that promote consistent, uninterrupted sleep. - Keeping a stable sleep schedule, making your bedroom comfortable and free - of distractions, following a relaxing pre-bed routine, and building healthy habits during the day can all contribute to ideal sleep hygiene. - 8-10 hours of sleep is recommended for adolescents. - Everyone can tailor their sleep hygiene practices to suit their needs.
+- Sleep hygiene are ways that you can set yourself up for better sleep. - Strong sleep hygiene means having both a bedroom environment and daily routines that promote consistent, uninterrupted sleep. - Keeping a stable sleep schedule, making your bedroom comfortable and free of distructions, following a relaxing pro bad routing, and building of distractions, following a relaxing pre-bed routine, and building healthy habits during the day can all contribute to ideal sleep hygiene.

+- 8-10 hours of sleep is recommended for adolescents. - Everyone can tailor their sleep hygiene practices to suit their needs.
 Positive habits can make it easier to sleep soundly throughout the night and wake up well-rested. - Can you think of some more suggestions for good sleep hygiene?